AyalaBardugo/KERBEROS-BASED-SECURE-MESSAGING-SYSTEM/README.md

 ## 🌟 Overview

-This project implements a secure, enterprise-grade messaging system featuring end-to-end encryption, authentication servers, and message relay capabilities.
-Built with Python, it demonstrates advanced security practices, robust error handling, and scalable architecture design.
+This project implements a secure messaging system based on the Kerberos authentication protocol.
+It features a complete client-server architecture with encryption, authentication, and secure message transmission capabilities.
 ### Key Features

 - 🔒 End-to-end encryption using AES-CBC